GSA/challenges-and-prizes/_all-challenges/1162-differential-privacy-temporal-map-challenge.md

 ### Rules

+Official Rules will be posted by Oct.
+1, 2020.

 ### Judging Criteria

 A. Metric Contest.
 The Judges will evaluate submitted papers describing proposed metrics based on a balance of clarity, utility, and robustness.